threefoldfoundation/usdc_on_stellar/website_content/docs/introduction.md

 ## Few Steps

-There are basically to main steps
+There are basically two main steps:

 - Buy USDC on an exchange
 - Send USDC to a Stellar Wallet